Confluence Outdoor: History

 In 1998, American Capital sponsored the merger of Wilderness Systems and Mad River Canoe.
 When the financial services firm acquired Confluence Watersports in 2002, the new entity became known as Confluence Holdings Corporation (CHC).

 In 2005, Confluence purchased Watermark, acquiring the Dagger, Harmony Gear, Adventure Technology, and Perception brands.
 Sue Rechner joined the company as CEO in 2007, coming from Victorinox Swiss Army.

 On April 22, 2014, four years after purchasing Bomber Gear, CHC was acquired by J.H.
 Whitney & Company and was renamed Confluence Outdoor and announced plans "to grow the business into a full-service outdoor recreation company."
 On December 16, 2019, it was announced that Confluence had been acquired by Pelican International, a Canadian manufacturer of kayaks and other outdoor products.

 In spring 2025, following a bankruptcy procedure in Canada, Pelican International was dissolved, and the assets purchased by a group headed by Pelican's former CEO.
 In late summer, 2025, the new ownership changed the name of Confluence to Pelican International USA.

 Brands

-Confluence Outdoor manages eight separate brands which each specialize in paddling sport boats or accessories.
+Confluence Outdoor manages numerous brands, each specializing in paddling sport boats or accessories.